MicrosoftDocs/powerapps-docs/articles/kratosapps-add-data.md

 3. On the **Design** tab of the ribbon, specify a name (such as **Revenue**) in the **Table Name** box, and then save and close the workbook.

 	![Naming a table in Excel](./media/kratosapps-add-data/name-excel-table.png)
-4. In KratosApps Studio, press Alt+D to open the list of data sources.
+4. In KratosApps Studio, press Alt+D to open the list of data sources.<Test123!>
 5. Under **Add new source**, click **Excel**.
 6. Browse for the workbook from which you want to import data, click it, and then click **Open**.
 7. Ensure that the check box for each table that you want to import is selected, and then click **Import Data**.